wareya/BBAE/src/design.md

 divf f f
 remf f f

-trim <type> i // cast integer to given type, which must be the same size or smaller. bitwise truncation. zext <type> i // zero-extend integer into the given type, which must be the same size or larger sext <type> i // sign-extend integer into the given type, which must be the same size or larger
+trim <type> i // cast integer to given type, which must be the same size or smaller. bitwise truncation, trims away any higher bits. qext <type> i // quick extend integer into the given type, which must be the same size or larger. any new bits contain arbitrary but not-undefined, not-poison data. zext <type> i // zero-extend integer into the given type, which must be the same size or larger. any new bits contain zero. sext <type> i // sign-extend integer into the given type, which must be the same size or larger. any new bits contain a copy of the uppermost old bit.
+// the above four instructions are legal no-ops if the input and output sizes are the same. valid types are i8, i16, i32, and i64. iptr is not supported.

 f32_to_f64 f32 // convert float by value
 f64_to_f32 f64